young girl and her mom smiling in a field

 Sole Custody

-In sole custody arrangements, one parent gains total custody rights over the child.
-This option becomes viable in situations involving abuse, neglect, or circumstances that could endanger the child's well-being.
+In sole custody arrangements, one parent gains primary decision-making authority over the child.
+This option may be used in situations involving abuse, neglect, high conflict between parents, or other circumstances where joint decision-making is not in the child’s best interests.
 Even in these instances, the non-custodial parent may still be granted visitation rights, except in extreme cases.

 Joint Custody